Skip to content

 spotlight:SetShape("Circle") -- Circular spotlight

-spotlight:SetShape("Square") -- Rounded square spotlight
+spotlight:SetShape("Square") -- Tight square with subtle rounding

 Default: "Circle"